Windscreen crack is latest Boeing Dreamliner mishap

-TOKYO A Boeing Co 787 Dreamliner operated by All Nippon Airways Co landed safely on a domestic flight in Japan on Friday after a crack appeared in a cockpit window.
+TOKYO A Boeing Co (BA.N) 787 Dreamliner operated by All Nippon Airways Co (9201.T) landed safely on a domestic flight in Japan on Friday after a crack appeared in a cockpit window.

 The flight from Tokyo's Haneda Airport landed at Matsuyama airport in western Japan and the plane's return flight to Tokyo was cancelled.
 No one was injured.

-It is the fourth incident this week to test confidence in the Dreamliner, the world's first carbon-composite airliner, which comes with a list price of $207 million.
+It is the fourth incident this week to test confidence in the Dreamliner, the world's first carbon-composite airliner, which comes with a list price of $207 million (128 million pounds) .

 U.S. transportation authorities are launching a review of the aircraft, a source told Reuters, in the wake of separate mishaps involving an electrical fire, a fuel leak and a brake-control computer glitch.
 The U.S. Federal Aviation Administration will announce a review into the jet's power system at a press conference later on Friday, Bloomberg News reported.